SomeEarth31/SomeEarth31.github.io/README.md

-# SomeEarth31.github.io
+# My Blog

 This will soon be my blog!
-Currently it is under construction.
+Currently, it is under construction.
 Please visit again soon!